oksusoo1/fireflutter/README.md

 - To deploy,
   - open `<root>/firebase/.firebaserc` and update `projects.default` to your firebase project id.
   - run `$ firebase deploy --only firestore`

+# Sample code

+- See all tests code.
+- `./firebase/lab` folder has some sample code.

 # Issues